Roadworthy and safety certificates

 Getting a safety certificate

-You must display a safety certificate on a registered light vehicle from the moment you offer it for sale, including when you:
+You must display a handwritten safety certificate (or the blue cover label) on a registered light vehicle from the moment you offer it for sale, including when you:

 - list the vehicle for sale online